YinHK-gameDev/unity-learn/animation/Animation Clips/README.md

 #### Importing animation files

 Before any animation can be used in Unity, it must first be imported into your project.
-Unity can import native Autodesk® Maya® (.mb or .ma), Autodesk® 3ds Max® (.max), and Blender™ (.blend), and also generic FBX files which can be exported from most animation packages.
-Note that importing from .blend files requires a local installation of Blender™.
+Unity can import native **Autodesk® Maya® (.mb or .ma)**, **Autodesk® 3ds Max® (.max)**, and **Blender™ (.blend)**, and also generic FBX files which can be exported from most animation packages.
+Note that importing from .blend files requires a local installation of **Blender™**.

 ### Creating a new Animation Clip from scratch using Animation window